 Tennis elbow usually begins with mild pain and can worsen over time.
-The pain is worsened by pressing on the affected area, by lifting objects particularly with extension of the wrist.
+The pain is exacerbated by pressing on the affected area or by lifting objects, particularly with extension of the wrist.
 Using a screwdriver can worsen the injury and cause pain.
 In advanced cases, even simple movements of the elbow joint can produce pain.”

-There’s no doubt, tennis elbow sucks, but how can we be sure we actually dealing with tennis elbow?
-Truthfully, the best way to know for sure is to have a doctor diagnose you, however let’s take a look at some of the common symptoms that would help you recognize your plight.
+There’s no doubt, tennis elbow sucks, but how can we be sure we’re dealing with tennis elbow?
+Truthfully, the best way to know for sure is to have a doctor diagnose you.
+However, let’s take a look at some of the common symptoms that would help you recognize your plight.